dingyif/MMHP/data/README.md

 # Real Data for MMHP model

 This repository contains the data of ten cohorts mice study from the paper Williamson(2016).
-Data was collected by the [Curley lab](https://labs.la.utexas.edu/curley/).
-All procedures were conducted with approval from the Columbia University Institutional Animal Care and Use Committee.
-If you use the dataset in published research, please cite the following reference:

-Williamson, Cait M., Won Lee, and James P. Curley.
-"Temporal dynamics of social hierarchy formation and maintenance in male mice."
-Animal behaviour 115 (2016): 259-272.

 `mice.RData` is constructed by a list of R dataframe.
 Each dataframe records the observations for each cohort.